wesbos/eslint-config-wesbos/readme.md

 * Fixes issues and formatting errors with Prettier
 * Lints + Fixes inside of html script tags
 * Lints + Fixes React via eslint-config-airbnb
+* You can see all the [rules here](https://github.com/wesbos/eslint-config-wesbos/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
+You are very welcome to overwrite any of these settings, or just fork the entire thing to create your own.

 ## How to use